 Black Box AI Vs. White Box AI

-While Black Box AI and White Box AI are both subfields of Artificial Intelligence, they differ significantly in transparency, interpretability, and complexity.
+Black Box AI and White Box AI both fall under the broader field of Artificial Intelligence, but they differ greatly in terms of transparency, interpretability, and complexity.

 In summary, while Black Box AI and White Box AI may both offer valuable advantages, the choice between the two often depends on the specific requirements of the task at hand, particularly with regard to the necessary level of interpretability and transparency.